Sage-Bionetworks/portalsDocs/articles/files_and_versioning.md

 ## Moving a File

-All the clients, programmatic and web, offer a way to move files and folders.
-Please note that file views and sync manifests **cannot** be used to move files.
+All Synapse clients offer a way to move files and folders.
+Please note that [file views](http://docs.synapse.org/articles/views.html) and [sync manifests](http://docs.synapse.org/articles/uploading_in_bulk.html) **cannot** be used to move files.

-The command line client has a parameter `mv` which can be used to move files and folders.
+The command line client has a sub-command `mv` which can be used to move files and folders.
 The Python and R clients do not have a specific `move` function, but can be used to modify the `parentId` property of the file/folder to move it.
 In the web client, there is an option in the `Tools` menu to move files or folders.

 {% tabs %}

 {% tab Command %}
 {% highlight bash %}
 # move a file or folder (syn123) to a different folder/project (syn456)
-synapse mv --id syn123 --parentid syn456
+synapse mv --id syn123 --parentId syn456
 {% endhighlight %}
 {% endtab %}